Ride The Hurricane

 "Last year was my first RtH and it was the funnest ride of the

 whole season.
 I'm bringing three friends this year and we're staying a

 couple of nights so we can hit the ODT as well as RtH.

-Hurricane Ridge Road closed for cyclists from: 7:00 AM - 12:00 PM road opens to the public at noon and all event participants are encouraged to be off the road at that time.
+Hurricane Ridge Road will be CLOSED to motorized vehicles, 7:00am - 12:00pm: the road opens back up to vehicles at noon, and all cyclists are encouraged to be off the road at that time.

-Event Description: This unique event allows cyclists to have the famed Olympic National Park Hurricane Ridge Road all to themselves and free of vehicles from 7am-noon.
-This is not a race but a recreational ride open to all abilities and age.
+Event Description: This very unique ride allows cyclists to have the iconic Olympic National Park Hurricane Ridge Road all to themselves, free of motorized vehicles, from 7am-noon.
+This is not a race but a recreational ride open to all abilities and ages.

 Thank you to our sponsors:

 2020 Date/Time Information Sunday - August 2, 2020 - 6am- 12noon